 Assessment of common areas of risk associated with workplace harassment and bullying:

 Employees who may be more likely to be the target of bullying and harassment, such as new employees and those that represent a minority in the workplace due to age, gender, religion, or race.
 If necessary, offer inclusivity training and create a code of conduct that addresses these issues.
-See also Inclusivity and Discrimination.
+See also Discrimination prevention and inclusivity.

-Read What if the bully has a mental illness?
+Review What if the bully has a mental illness? (above).
 Whether or not there is a duty to accommodate an employee with a mental illness, the need to stop the behaviour still exists.

 Consider how any organizational change may increase the risk of harassment or bullying (e.g. someone who has shown harassment or bullying behaviours previously now has expanded authority and influence over others).